 In this respect, at the start of the 2021-2027 programming period, Europe faces an unprecedented situation of health crisis due to the COVID-19 pandemic which took hold in spring 2020.
-It is set to have very severe and long-lasting effects on many economic sectors (e.g. tourism, cultural and creative sector) and probably on other aspects like use of transport modes, consumer habits, way of life, health etc. in Europe’s regions.
+It is set to have very severe and long-lasting effects on many economic sectors (e.g. tourism, cultural and creative sector) and probably on other aspects like the use of transport modes, consumer habits, way of life, health etc. in Europe’s regions.
 The challenges arising from this health crisis have to be taken into account, next to the ecological transition, the digital transitions and the demographic change that remain crucial issues to be addressed by the EU over the next decades.
 All these challenges will have strong impacts on a wide range of policy fields at EU, national, regional and local level.

 Overall, public policies will undoubtedly need to support the capacity of the European economy and society to recover on the way out of the crisis.
 In this regard, the EU cohesion policy remains an essential public policy to support the economic and social recovery in all EU regions.
-With this policy, the EU aims at contributing to the harmonious development across the Union by strengthening its economic, social and territorial cohesion in the EU regions and Member States.
-Interreg Europe continues to be one of the instruments and accelerators for the implementation of this policy by promoting a large-scale exchange and transfer of experiences, peer-learning and benchmarking across Europe.
+With this policy, the EU contributes to the harmonious development across the Union by strengthening its economic, social and territorial cohesion in the EU regions and Member States.
+Interreg Europe continues to be one of the instruments and accelerators to implement this policy by promoting a large-scale exchange and transfer of experiences, peer-learning and benchmarking across Europe.

+The programme strategy is based on the following key sources of information: a) Seventh report on economic, social and territorial cohesion.
+My Region, My Europe, Our Future – 2017; b) State of the European Territory – Contribution to the debate on Cohesion Policy post 2020 - ESPON – 2019; c) Territorial Agenda 2030 - 2019; d) Synergies between IE and Smart Specialisation’, JRC Technical Report 2018; e) Evaluation reports – Interreg Europe 2014-2020 programme – 2020; f) EC website.

 1.2.2.
 Disparities and inequalities across Europe and challenges for regions

 The characteristics, situation and prospects of European regions in light of the described challenges and strategic orientations are very diverse.
 Like in the previous programming periods, the regional diversity in terms of opportunities and needs across the EU requires tailor-made policies.
 It calls for a place-based approach that gives regions the ability and means to deliver policies that meet their specific needs.
 The uniqueness of each region is also of enormous added-value for other regions in Europe through various forms of mutual learning.
 It lays the foundation for its role in Europe’s push for a smarter Europe, a greener, climate-neutral and resilient Europe, a more connected Europe, a more social Europe and a Europe closer to citizens.

 The triennial report on economic, social and territorial cohesion provides a very valuable insight on major trends at work.
-The 7th Cohesion Report released in 2017 highlighted key aspects that are still to be considered for the 2021-2027 programming period, such as the narrowing of regional disparities, the fact that investments in innovation, skills and infrastructure are insufficient and more investments are needed in energy efficiency, renewables and climate-neutral transport to reduce greenhouse gas emissions.
-However, other trends need to be interpreted with a lot of caution as the economic and social consequences of the 2020 health crisis could have very huge, damaging and long-lasting effects in many sectors, and on the employment after its progressive recovery since the 2008 financial crisis.
+The 7th Cohesion Report released in 2017 highlighted key trends that are still to be considered for the 2021-2027 programming period, such as the narrowing of regional disparities, the fact that investments in innovation, skills and infrastructure are insufficient and more investments are needed in energy efficiency, renewables and climate-neutral transport to reduce greenhouse gas emissions.
+However, other trends need to be interpreted with a lot of caution as the economic and social consequences of the 2020 health crisis could have huge, damaging and long-lasting effects in many sectors, and on employment levels after its progressive recovery since the 2008 financial crisis.